 Back in 1992, representatives of some of the largest companies in the imaging industry got together.
 Their intention involved standardizing the communication between the imaging software and the hardware that created those images.
 They created the TWAIN Working Group and developed the initial toolkit in 1992.
 Since then, updates occur every so often.
 The last one occurred in 2015.

 However, this is not correct.
-The official website for the TWAIN working group states that the first name they chose was already taken, so they chose TWAIN based from the phrase “never the twain shall meet” (it also means “two” – which is an imaging hardware device and an imaging software application being connected).
+The official website for the TWAIN working group states that the first name they chose was already taken.
+They chose TWAIN based from the phrase “never the twain shall meet" .
+It also means “two" – which is an imaging hardware device and an imaging software application being connected.
 The official meaning of the chosen term TWAIN, also referenced the extreme difficulty that devices like scanners had in the early 90’s communicating with the image applications that were designed to work with those acquired images.

 TWAINs are created and maintained by the manufacturer of the imaging device.
 If you purchase a digital camera, the TWAIN should always come with the camera or it will be able to be downloaded from the manufacturer’s web site.
 Imaging applications (such as Photoshop) do not have or maintain any TWAIN drivers.
 There are simply too many devices that can acquire images for any image software company to keep and maintain a library of every device that could possibly acquire an image to be used in their software.
 This is an industry standard.
 You will always go to the manufacturer of the device you are using to get the TWAIN for it.

-Many TWAINs have an interface, or a screen that allows the end-user to preview the image they are acquiring from the device the TWAIN works with.
-The “calling application” is what the image management software is referred to when you are talking about TWAINs.
-The image software “calls” the TWAIN driver, which will initiate the acquisition from the imaging device.
-If there is an interface, this will be launched.
+Many TWAINs have an interface, or a screen that allows the end-user to preview the image they are acquiring.
+The “calling application" is what the image management software is referred to when you are talking about TWAINs.
+The image software “calls" the TWAIN driver, which will initiate the acquisition from the imaging device.
+If there is an interface, this will launch.
 Or, as with a scanner, you would simply push the scan button (with other devices, the acquisition process will differ slightly.
 Refer to the device manual or technical support from the manufacturer of the device.)
 It acquires the image and returns it automatically to the calling application.
 From there you can save the image and do whatever you need to do with the newly acquired image!